Read the grant description in the Program Guide for Professors before you complete the application.

 Equipment or facility

 Give a breakdown of the items requested.
-Provide details on models, manufacturers, prices and applicable taxes.
+Indicate the value of individual items and the total value for this category.
+Provide details on models, manufacturers, prices, and applicable taxes.
 Justify the need for each item requested.
+Only small equipment needed to perform the research and not readily accessible by the researcher will be considered.

 Materials and supplies